 - 1. In order to exercise the privileges accorded to registered student organizations, a student group which is not a living unit organization must register with Associated Students of Michigan State University (ASMSU). - 2.
 Registration shall be valid from the date of registration until the end of the fourth week of the succeeding fall term.
 Student organizations must register each year. - 3.
 Registered student organizations have the option of having an adviser(s). - 4.
 To be registered, a student organization must file the following information with ASMSU: - a.
 The name of the organization. - b.
 The names and titles of the officers. - c.
 The purpose of the organization. - d.
 The name(s) of the adviser(s), if any. - e.
-A constitution and/or written statement providing that: - Only students registered with Michigan State University are officers and/or voting members.
+A constitution and/or written statement providing that: - (1) Only students registered with Michigan State University are officers and/or voting members.

-- (a) The Student Board of ASMSU, upon request of honorary and/or professional societies, may waive this requirement so that Michigan State University faculty and administrative staff may be included as officers and/or voting members. - (2) No discrimination on the basis of race, creed, religion, or national origin shall exist within the organization.
+- (a) The Student Board of ASMSU, upon request of honorary and/or professional societies, may waive this requirement so that Michigan State University faculty and administrative staff may be included as officers and/or voting members. - (2) No discrimination on the basis of race, creed, ethnic origin, sex, age, political persuasion, sexual preference, or handicapper status shall exist within the organization.